starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 - Android: Our Penguins tend to like the [SmoothTrack app by John Goering](https://play.google.com/store/apps/details?id=com.epaga.smoothtrack&gl=US).
 It costs $10 US.

 #### Webcam
-- A tutorial for the the ArUco Paper Method is written in our Org's [Spectrum Forums](https://robertsspaceindustries.com/spectrum/community/LUG/forum/194647/thread/tutorial-opentrack-aruco-for-star-citizen-via-lutr).
-(Note: Ignore the outdated Opentrack installation steps in that thread)
+- A tutorial for the the ArUco Paper Method is written in our Org's [Spectrum Forums](https://robertsspaceindustries.com/spectrum/community/LUG/forum/194647/thread/tutorial-opentrack-aruco-for-star-citizen-via-lutr). **NOTE:** Ignore the outdated Opentrack installation steps in that thread!
+See updated instructions below.
 - Some Penguins have had success building [Opentrack with the ONNX Runtime](#building-opentrack-with-onnx-runtime) to add a neuralnet tracker that enables head tracking with any webcam.

 #### Unsupported hardware